andreslozadamosto/NMDXBuilderLibrary/README.md

 Targets
 -------
-It was tested on MS SQL Analysis Server (SASS) and SAP BW enviroments (you can add Variables for BW QueryCubes ).
+It was tested on MS SQL Analysis Server (SSAS) and SAP BW enviroments (you can add Variables for BW QueryCubes ).

 Examples
 --------